Spokane Outdoor Expo Presentations Feb. 17-18 2024

-Learn and discover new things about the Inland Northwest’s great outdoors, from hiking and biking trails and local wildlife to stories of adventure successes and mishaps on the region’s trails, waterways, and mountains!
+Learn and discover new things about the Inland Northwest’s great outdoors, from hiking and biking trails and local wildlife to stories of stories of survival from ALONE Season 9 and reported sightings of lights and unidentified objects in the sky in Washington State and the Spokane area!
 All presentations are free with your expo admission at the Spokane Convention Center.
 Kids 12 and under are free.

 Saturday 10:10-10:50 AM